 I cry because my heart is torn

-and I find it difficult to carry on
+and I find it difficult to carry on If I had an ear 2 confide in

 I would cry among my treasured friend